tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

 “Every time you die, our marriage becomes that much more magical—- and it’s all thanks to you,” her smile became monstrous as a feral scream rang from my throat, and behind me, sudden war-cries, bare feet slapping through the dirt heading towards me like a pack of wild animals.
 A sharpened spear flew past me, hitting the tree behind me with a thunk.
 I twisted around to see the spear wielder.

 Spencer, still in his wedding getup, a flower crown sitting on his head, along with what was left of a human— no, animal skull.
-I started to run, stumbling over myself, while Astrid’s voice rang in my head, a melodic murmur catapulting me further into trees, war cries coming closer.
+When his lips split into a manic grin, I started to run, stumbling over myself, while Astrid’s voice rang in my head, a melodic murmur catapulting me further into trees, war cries coming closer.

 “You’re a great friend.”